PiGames/blog/_posts/2017/2017-06-11-how-does-the-blog-work.markdown

 Hey everyone!
 I'm glad you are here.
 After quite some time I finally made myself to write something.
 Today I would like to show you how I have created this blog in just a few hours (2/3 to be precise).

 ## What powers this blog?
 Some time ago I've heard about [Jekyll](https://jekyllrb.com) – blog-aware, static site generator powered by Ruby.
-I decided to use it because we aren't rich yet (Yet! :wink:) and we can't afford web hosing so we are using GitHub's Pages that are really easy to setup with Jekyll.
+I decided to use it because we aren't rich yet (Yet! :wink:) and we can't afford web hosting so we are using GitHub's Pages that are really easy to setup with Jekyll.
 All you have to do is make a commit!
 You don't have to use any sophisticated way to commit only build folder as GitHub does it all for us (I believe it builds Jekyll on its own).

 ## So is it any good?
 Definitely!
 Especially for a front-end dev that doesn't really enjoy PHP.
 Creating this page involved almost no coding (actually CSS only but I had already written in while creating <http://pigam.es>) as you pretty much only use HTML and [Liquid](https://github.com/Shopify/liquid/wiki) (template engine).
 Apart from this Jekyll has built in SASS compiler and creates a local server after typing `jekyll serve` into the console.